ghoshRitesh12/aniwatch-api/README.md

 </div>

-> [!NOTE]
-> The API has shifted to version 2, thereby naturally introducing breaking changes.
-If you'd want to use the previous version of this API, then refer to [the last stable version](https://github.com/ghoshRitesh12/aniwatch-api/tree/v1.40.0).

 > [!IMPORTANT]
 >
 > 1. [https://api-aniwatch.onrender.com](https://api-aniwatch.onrender.com/) is only meant to demo the API and has rate-limiting enabled to minimize bandwidth consumption.
 It is recommended to deploy your own instance for personal use by customizing the API as you need it to be.